jiup/kron/README.md

 $ kron help
 ```

-to see all available commands of your Kron.
+or visit our [design document](https://github.com/jiup/kron/blob/master/DESIGNDOC.md) to see all available commands of your Kron.